rialpamu/chpath/README.md

 Will not actually modify the PATH environment variable, but write the modified PATH variable to stdout.

-Tested under OpenBSD 6.3, Linux (Ubuntu 18.04) and Windows 7.
+Tested under OpenBSD 6.6, Linux (Ubuntu 18.04) and Windows 7.
-Built with go1.11.
+Built with go1.13.

 I find it useful for Windows commandline, where my PATH variable has the tendency to grow unrestrained.

-Useless (and may be not working) under Plan9.

 ## Example Usage